Getting on top of your super is easier than you think!

 The good news is that if you change jobs you don’t have to change your super account; BT will accept contributions from any Australian employer.

-If you’d like your employer to pay your SG contributions into your BT super account, simply complete a Choice of Superannuation Fund form found here for BT members and here for Asgard members.
+If you’d like your employer to pay your SG contributions into your BT super account, simply complete a Choice of Superannuation Fund form found here for BT members.
 You can then give the form to your employer or the payroll manager.

 Having your SG set up properly is one thing.
 However, it’s worth remembering that while your employer’s compulsory contributions are a good start to growing your super, they may not be enough on their own.